thisiserico/preferences/code-semantics/tests/README.md

 # Semantic testing

-I like to think that testing is a delicate subject.
-There's so many flavors to it, that it's just hard to agree on certain techniques or styles.
+I like to think that testing is a delicate subject 🪶 There's so many flavors to it, that it's just hard to agree on certain techniques or styles.
 Here are some of the common buzzwords you might have heard regarding this in no specific order: testing first, testing after, TDD, BDD, ATDD, outside in, inside out, no testing, unitary, integration, functional, acceptance, end to end... 🥵